30 Ways to Recycle Just About Anything

 Shampoo bottles—along with plastic bottles and milk jugs—are made of plastics with resin numbers 1 and 2, which means they are accepted for recycling almost everywhere.
 Just clean them out and toss them in with your other plastics.
 Or keep that milk jug and learn what do to with it in these 30 handy hints for frugal homeowners.

 No need to throw last night’s tinfoil in the garbage.
 Tinfoil is actually made of aluminum, so it can be recycled with your soda and beer cans.
 And tinfoil is 100 percent recyclable.
 Unfortunately, most of the aluminum foil waste used in the United States ends up in landfills.
 Every day, waste is dumped into landfills when really it should be recycled.
-So, just how long does it take for this waste to decompose?

 Because most juice pouches are made of plastic polymer and aluminum, they unfortunately can’t be recycled.
 You don’t need to dump them, though.
 For every Honest Kids, Capri Sun, and Kool-Aid Drink pouch you send to TerraCycle, the company will donate 2 cents to the charity of your choice.
 (They provide free shipping, too!)
 What’s more, your old juice pouches will get a second life as colorful purses, totes, and pencil cases, which are sold at Target and Walgreens stores throughout the U.S.